GBlankers/RayTracer/README.md

       - **(Optional)**`"transparency": double`, is the object see through.
 Default is 0. **Needs to be between 0 and 1**
         - `"refractiveIndex": double`, when the object is transparent, we also need to define a refractive index.
 Default is 1.
   - **(Optional)**`"normalMap"`, use an image to construct the normals of the object.
 This file needs to be located in the assets' folder, the path will be `"../assets/<filename>.png"`
+- The `"Objects"` list can also have boolean objects.
+These are defined in an object with the `"boolean"` keyword.
+This keyword contains an object as value which has to following properties:
+  - `"type"`, the type of boolean object.
+This can be:
+    - `"union"`, combine 2 shapes in 1 shape
+    - `"intersection"`, take the intersection of 2 shapes
+    - `"difference"`, remove a shape from another shape
+  - `"positiveObject"`, the first object.
+This can also be a boolean object
+  - `"negativeObject"`, the second object.
+This can also be a boolean object.
+  - **(Optional)**`"transformations"`, give the total boolean object a transformation.
+See Object>transformations for more information.

 ## Dependencies
 - rapidJSON